WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 |

 Late spring, summer, fall.
-As the photograph above indicates, Heterotheca pumila likes rocky, sunny areas in the alpine and subalpine zones.
+As the photograph above indicates, Heterotheca schneideri likes rocky, sunny areas in the alpine and subalpine zones, but it is also found in open woods.
 It spreads easily and can line trails and cover steep mountainsides.
-The lower leaves of H. pumila wither early and remain on the plant into the next season.
-Flowers are usually one per stem, numerous on each plant, and just above the pleasantly aromatic leaves.
-This can be a very abundant plant near and above tree-line.
-Plants grow to over a foot tall and flowers are typically a bit over an inch in diameter, up to twice as large as those of H. villosa.
-"Pumila" is Latin for "dwarf" but this Heterotheca commonly has larger leaves and flowers than Heterotheca villosa (below). |
+The lower leaves of H. schneideri wither and remain on the plant into the next season.
+Flower heads are usually one per stem, numerous on each plant, and just above the pleasantly aromatic leaves.
+This can be an abundant plant near and above tree-line.
+Plants grow to over a foot tall and flower heads are typically a bit over an inch in diameter, up to twice as large as those of H. villosa.
+The specific epithet, "schneideri", was given by Asteraceae expert Guy Nesom in his major revision of the Heterotheca genus.
+"Schneideri" refers to Betty and Al Schneider, authors of this website.
+See part 4, pages 306-319 of the revision for the description of Heterotheca schneideri. |

 |